 I knew that there could be a slight burning smell in the first couple of days after the brake pads are changed.
 But the smell coming out of my Thar was really alarming.
 In fact, the brakes were not functioning properly a few times even after I floored the pedal.

-This was making me nervous and forcing me to rethink our plans.
+This was making me nervous and forced me to rethink our plans.
 Thankfully, there was a mechanic right outside Hotel Kargil Heights and I decided to get the car checked with him the next day.

 - Journey Ahead: Kargil to Hambuting La Pass